How to Draw Basic Shapes for Beginners — Easy Step-by-Step Guide

 - 4

 Step 4: Now, draw a large, light square.
-Focus on making your lines as straight and parallel as possible.
+Focus on making your lines as straight and parallel as possible, using light, overlapping strokes to build the form.
+Start with a vertical line, then a horizontal line, and connect them to form a corner, repeating for the other sides.

 - 5